-The VAP began operation during the fall 2015 semester.
 The VAP pairs individual Veterans with teams of Colorado attorneys and Denver Law students.
-These teams work primarily on benefit disability compensation cases at the regional level and up to the Court of Appeals for Veterans Claims in Washington DC.
-The teams also work on discharge upgrade cases.
-Students earn 3 field credits plus take a 3 credit graded seminar focusing on issues related to handling these types of cases.
+These teams work primarily on VA Disability Benefit Compensation cases at the regional level and up to the Court of Appeals for Veterans Claims in Washington DC.; and on Discharge Upgrade cases.
+Students earn 6 credits which include case work and a seminar focusing on issues related to handling these types of cases.

-The VAP accept students each semester, and selection is via an application process.
-Students interested in participating in the VAP in the Fall 2017 semester should email the externship office at firstname.lastname@example.org to schedule an appointment to meet with Professor Vessels.
+The VAP accepts students each semester, and selection is via an application process.
+Students interested in participating in the VAP should email firstname.lastname@example.org to schedule an appointment to meet with Professor Vessels.